 and young adolescents to actively question and openly challenge stereotypes and bias is important because it helps forge a more inclusive world.
 It

 resources for teachers around the world.
-The education of children about gender equality issues is an important means by which we can all
+The education of children about gender issues is an important means by which we can forge equality.

 And teachers, in addition to the brilliant downloadable resources below, remember to select some of the inspiring and informative